arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/04.python-arduino-data-exchange/content.md

 docker compose up
 ```

-If you encounter issues with `docker compose`, you can run the container directly using:
+The `docker-compose.yml` file requires a `${FACTORY}` environment variable for registry configuration.
+If undefined, this causes `invalid reference format` errors.
+You can run the container directly using your locally-built image:

 ```bash
 docker run -d \